V4Fire/Client/src/base/b-router/README.md

     < b-router
 ```

 That is all!
-We don't need to create a ref to the component or other stuff, the component automatically initialize itself to the root component.
+We don't need to create a ref to the component or other stuff, the component automatically initializes itself to the root component.
-Of course, you can provide extra props to declaration.
-Mind that here is can be only one instance of the router at the same time.
+Of course, you can provide extra props to the declaration.
+Mind that there is can be only one instance of the router at the same time.

 ```
 - namespace [%fileName%]